Your Shopping Bag

 Four Things To Know About GMT Watches - Everything You Should Know (Comprehensive Guide)

-Among all the functions offered by today's timepieces (we in the watch trade call them complications, because even the ones that look relatively simple, like a date in a window, involve a lot of complex micro-mechanics), the GMT or second time zone is one of the most practical and useful — especially as those of us who are used to being a bit more mobile than the past two COVID-dominated years have allowed are finally getting back to spending time again in time zones other than our own, for business, pleasure, or some combo of both.
-Here we've gathered 21 of the best GMT watches on the market now for your perusal and your consideration if you're in the market for a ticking companion for your next trip.
+Among all the functions offered by today's timepieces (we in the watch trade call them complications, because even the ones that look relatively simple, like a date in a window, involve a lot of complex micro-mechanics), the GMT or second time zone is one of the most practical and useful — especially as those of us who are used to being a bit more mobile than the recent COVID-dominated era has allowed are finally getting back to spending time again in time zones other than our own, for business, pleasure, or some combo of both.
+Here we've gathered 28 of the best GMT watches on the market now for your perusal and your consideration if you're in the market for a ticking companion for your next trip.

 To narrow the list and keep it manageable, we are keeping it as much as possible to "pure" GMT watches, i.e., those with a GMT hand pointing at a scale rather than some other unconventional display, which unfortunately excludes models like the A. Lange & Söhne Lange 1 Time Zone, Parmigiani Tonda Hemispheres, Arnold & Son Globetrotter, and any number of very creative high-end takes on a dual-timer.
 We've also left out world-time watches, GMT watches' more complex cousins that display all the world's time zones simultaneously (you can check out our list of world timers here) and multiple-complication watches in which the GMT function is paired with a chronograph, perpetual calendar, or other high complications (small complications like dates are OK).
 Finally, we included only watches with mechanical movements, which are more likely to appeal to a world-traveling connoisseur.